codingconcepts/dg/README.md

 ### Thanks

-Thanks to the maintainers of the following fantastic packages, who code this tools makes use of:
+Thanks to the maintainers of the following fantastic packages, whose code this tools makes use of:

 * [samber/lo](https://github.com/samber/lo)
 * [brianvoe/gofakeit](https://github.com/brianvoe/gofakeit)